Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

 The demographic profile of the students at Spring Branch Academic Institute has remained relatively consistent during the past three years.
 The majority of the students are Asian, followed by White.
-During the 2024-2025 school year, 100% of students were identified for gifted and talented services.
+During the 2024-2025 school year, 100% of students were identified for gifted and talented services; 2.9% of the students were identified as Emergent Bilingual (EB); 4.0% At-Risk; and 2.9% of students were identified for special education service.

 Demographic Trends: Race/Ethnicity